 What is an OLED?

 OLEDs are made from organic materials that emit light when electricity is applied through them.
-Since OLEDs do not require a backlight and filters (like LCD displays do), they are more efficient, simpler to make, and much thinner.
-OLEDs have a great picture quality - brilliant colors, fast response rate and a wide viewing angle.
+Since OLEDs do not require a backlight and filters (like LCD displays do), the displays offer a better image quality, are more efficient - and can be made flexible and transparent.

 OLEDs in MP3

 MP3 players are a type of digital audio player that fall under the broader category of PMDs (portable media devices).
 MP3 players became extremely popular upon their invention and commercialization more than a decade ago, partly due to their small and light form.

 Recent years, however, see their decline in sales and use, as users replace dedicated MP3 players with other technologies, like smartphones that offer equal and superior functions.
 It's been many years since we have seen any major brand release a dedicated MP3 or A/V player...

 AMOLED (Active-Matrix OLEDs) displays have been available since 2008.
 AMOLEDs can be made large, efficient and offer better resolution.
 One of the first players to have such a display was the 2008 iRiver SPINN.
 The flash-based player had a 3.2" touchscreen AMOLED display (480 x 372).